 NATO exists to defend its member countries and their one billion citizens.
 It does this by bringing together the governments and the armed forces of the 31 Allies, and by providing a security guarantee that an attack on one of them is an attack on all of them.

-Individual NATO member countries are sending weapons, ammunition and many types of light and heavy military equipment, including anti-tank and air defence systems, howitzers, drones and tanks.
-To date, NATO Allies have provided billions of euros’ worth of military equipment to Ukraine.
+Individual NATO member countries are sending weapons, ammunition and many types of light and heavy military equipment, including anti-tank and air defence systems, howitzers, drones, tanks and fighter jets.
+Since the start of Russia’s full-scale invasion in February 2022, Allies have committed around EUR 100 billion in military aid to Ukraine.
+Around half has come from the United States and the other half from European Allies and Canada..
 Allied forces are also training Ukrainian troops to use this equipment.
 All of this is making a difference on the battlefield every day, helping Ukraine to uphold its right of self-defence, which is enshrined in the United Nations Charter.

 Furthermore, Allies are providing billions of euros of financial assistance to Ukraine.
 Many Allies are also providing humanitarian aid to civilians and hosting millions of Ukrainian refugees.
 Allies are working with relevant stakeholders in the international community to hold accountable all those responsible for war crimes, including conflict-related sexual violence.
 Allies have also worked closely to support international efforts to enable exports of Ukrainian grain and to alleviate the global food crisis.